|Robert C. Peurifoy (#46928811)|

 Even when transcribing cemeteries I work hard to link other family members.

 I live in the northwestern mountains of North Carolina and have work primarily in cemeteries there.
 My current focus is Carolina Memorial Park in Concord, North Carolina.
-There are 28,000 graves but only about 9,000 listed.
+There are 30,000 graves but only about 17,500+ listed.
 I've done more than 4,000 of those.
 Much of my family is buried there.
+I am also focusing on Salisbury National Cemetery Annex.

 PLEASE DO NOT POST DEATH CERTIFICATES ON MY MEMORIALS.